mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 The `public_key` field conains an HPKE public key whose private key is held only
-by the member occupying this leaf.
+by the member occupying this leaf (or in the case of a LeafNode in a KeyPackage
+object, the issuer of the KeyPackage).
 The `credential` contains authentication
 information for this member, as described in {{credentials}}.

 The `capabilities` field indicates what protocol versions, ciphersuites,